 If you’re still wondering what to cook for dinner, try this cabbage rolls and pork dish.
 Aromatic cabbage and nutritious meat will perfectly complement your menu.
-Moreover, cabbage is very useful.
-This winter vegetable contains vitamins A, B, E, and K, as well as calcium, potassium, magnesium, and a lot of cellulose.

 That is why it is added to borsch and other dishes.
-Take note: the more head of cabbage, the more minced meat you could put inside leaves.
+Take note: the more head of cabbage, the more minced meat you could put inside the leaves.

 Directions